Felix-Paetsch/stoff/Core/Sewing/notes.md

 - also for sewing check return types.
 Maybe introduce "with" keyword to return a modified thing
 - update (replace) some methods working with cycles (PatternLib::Boundary)
 - get connected components optionally as lines... or: very good proxy behaviour
+- improved cut and glue methods using faces
+- in general more methods for faces
+    - merge
+    -

 Continue SewingLine/SewingPoint & co discussion